 And if you don’t like any of the organized walking tours, you can create your own walking tour.
 I often do this on my own because I love the flexibility of where I can go, and also I like to walk a lot!
 There are days when I can walk up to 30,000 steps a day!

 Moreover, walking is one of the best exercises you can do, and you can do this almost anywhere.
 Staying healthy is essential especially when you are travelling on your own.
 So why not put on your walking shoes and see a new place at the same time?

 I don’t always wander a new city on my own.
 Sometimes it’s nice to join an organized tour and let someone else do the planning.
 And sometimes it is the only way to experience a new place.

-One of the best tours I ever joined was an SUV tour through Solar de Uyuni in Bolivia.
-The driver took four other travellers and me through the salt flats in Bolivia and dropped us off in Chile.
+One of the fun things to do on a solo trip is by joining an organized tour.
+I joined an SUV tour and it took us through Solar de Uyuni in Bolivia.
+The driver took the six of us through the salt flats in Bolivia and dropped us off in Chile.
 It was terrific to have a reliable driver who was also the chef, and a tour guide for this trip as it was difficult to navigate in the salt flats.
-And also, it wasn’t possible for anyone to do this independently.

 I love a good coffee in a cozy coffee shop.
 Perhaps it is my love (or addiction) of caffeine that fuels my passion for hanging out at coffee shops, but I love every minute of it.